Zhong-Lab-UCSD/InSPIRETools/README.md

 <pre><code>
 -j     |String, Job ID to be prepended to the output files and directories, optional, default=PROPERseq" -t     |Int, Number of working threads, default=2
--r     |Char, (T or F), removal of intermediate files or not, default=T -h     |Print usage message"
+-r     |Char, (T or F), removal of intermediate and processed fastq files or not, default=T -h     |Print usage message"